perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/3_file_management.md

 As user1 on server1, create a file called vipractice in the home directory using vim.
 Type (do not copy and paste) each sentence from Lab 3-1 on a separate line (do not worry about line wrapping).
 Save the file and quit the editor.

 #### Open vipractice in vim again and reveal line numbering.
-Copy lines 2 and 3 to the end of the file to make the total number of lines in the file to 6. #card
+Copy lines 2 and 3 to the end of the file to make the total number of lines in the file to 6.
 ```
 :set number!
 #then
 yy and p
 ```

-#### Move line 3 to make it line 1. #card
+#### Move line 3 to make it line 1.
 ```
 3m0
 ```

-#### Go to the last line and append the contents of the .bash_profile. #card
+#### Go to the last line and append the contents of the .bash_profile.
 ```
 :r ~/.bashrc
 ```

-#### Substitute all occurrences of the string “Profile” with “Pro File”, and all occurrences of the string “profile” with “pro file”. #card
+#### Substitute all occurrences of the string “Profile” with “Pro File”, and all occurrences of the string “profile” with “pro file”.
 ```
 :%s/profile/pro file/gi
 ```

-#### Erase lines 5 to 8. #card
+#### Erase lines 5 to 8.
 ```
 :5,8d
 ```